-Corporate insiders in publicly traded companies, such as top executives and directors, know about their firm more than what the market knows.
-Therefore, in their insider transactions hides the most lucrative information of all – private information.
+Corporate insiders in publicly traded companies, such as top executives and directors, know more about their firms than the market does.
+Therefore, within their insider transactions hides the most lucrative information of all – private information.
 The investment rationale suggests that by mimicking the actions of insiders, both sell and buy transactions, one can achieve a higher return than a simple buy and hold strategy.
-However, due to insider specific incentives and trading noise, it is important not only to follow all the insiders’ transactions but also to identify which transactions are informative.
+However, due to insider-specific incentives and trading noise, it is important not only to follow all the insiders’ transactions but also to identify which transactions are informative.

 CORPORATE INSIDER TRADING SIGNAL